Who is participating in the 2022 NBA Draft Combine? Full list revealed

 - Jabari Smith Jr.American basketball player

 Who is participating in the 2022 NBA Draft Combine?
-Full list revealed originally appeared on NBC Sports Washington
+Full list revealed originally appeared on NBC Sports Philadelphia

 NBA teams have homework to do before next month’s draft, and now they have some subjects to study.